 Hitting the road?
 Plan on taking freezer meals on vacation with you to save money on food costs.
 You’ll eat well without breaking the bank.

-Whether it’s the temptation of the drive-thru after a long day at the zoo or the high price of food at the baseball field, we can find ourselves spending more money on food than we do during the more hum-drum days of the year.
+Whether it’s the temptation of the drive-thru after a long day at the zoo or the high price of food at the baseball field, you may find ourself spending more money on food than you do during the more hum-drum days of the year.

-Furthermore, summer travel can take a big bite out of our funds.
-Between transportation and lodging costs, vacation spending can escalate before we know it.
-And eating out at restaurants and fast food joints will jack that bill even higher.
+Furthermore, summer travel can take a big bite out of your funds.
+Between transportation and lodging costs, vacation spending can escalate before you know it.
+And eating out at restaurants and fast food joints?
+Those will jack that bill even higher.

 One way to offset these costs is to take freezer meals on vacation with you.